Billionaire Profile

 In-Depth Profile

-Sherry Brydson was born in Toronto and is the granddaughter of Roy Thomson, the first Baron of Fleet Street, who founded the Thomson media empire.
-She attended the University of Toronto in the 1960s, where she studied political science and economics and contributed to the student newspaper, The Varsity.
+Sherry Brydson, born in 1951, is the granddaughter of Roy Thomson, founder of the Thomson media empire.
+She attended the University of Toronto in the 1960s, studying political science and economics, and contributed to the student newspaper.
+Brydson's early life was marked by activism, including participation in the 1970 Abortion Caravan, where she was one of the women who chained themselves inside the House of Commons in protest.

 Rise to Success